 Alexander lives in California in Marin County and enjoys mountain biking, mountaineering and other back country activities whenever he can get out.

-- Baillie Gifford Private Investor Forums, Keynotes in Virginia and Scotland, September 02021
+- Baillie Gifford Private Investor Forum, Keynote in Scotland, September 02021

 - Swedish Library Association, Keynote for annual conference (online), May 18th, 02021